Explore vision capabilities with the Gemini API

 Start by retrieving the short video:

-!wget https://storage.googleapis.com/generativeai-downloads/images/GreatRedSpot.mp4
+wget https://storage.googleapis.com/generativeai-downloads/images/GreatRedSpot.mp4

 Upload the video using the File API and print the URI.